filetrust/Glasswall-Rebuild-SDK-Evaluation/README.md

+# DEPRECATED - No longer actively maintained
+## [Click here](https://github.com/filetrust/sdk-rebuild-eval) to access the new repository

 # Rebuild SDK Evaluation

 Evaluation versions of the Glasswall Rebuild SDK for Linux expires on 25/10/2020 and Windows expires on 25/10/2020